mvahaste/storyscape/README.md

 ## Features

-- Explore a curated collection of captivating novels, timeless classics, and thought-provoking reads.
+- Explore a collection of captivating novels, timeless classics, and thought-provoking reads.
 - Engage with a user-friendly interface designed for a smooth browsing experience.
 - Navigate through different book categories and genres.
 - Search for specific books or authors using the integrated search functionality.